Attention Deficit Hyperactivity Disorder

 - Attention deficit hyperactivity disorder (ADHD) is a mental-health condition that has characteristics of difficulty concentrating, controlling impulses, and/or excessive activity.

 - Though there is no particular cause of ADHD, there are many social, biological, environmental factors that may raise one's risk of developing the disorder.

 - There are three kinds of ADHD: predominately inattentive type, predominately hyperactive/impulsive type, and the combined (inattentive, hyperactive, and impulsive) type.

-- While medications are often prominent in the treatment of ADHD, behavioral treatments are important in improving the child's ability to function as well.
+- While medications are commonly used in the treatment of ADHD, behavioral treatments are important in improving the child's ability to function as well.

 - The most common medications used to treat ADHD are the stimulant medications.